Pseudomodes for non-self-adjoint Dirac operators: WKB construction

-\begin{remark} Let us make some comments at this stage. \begin{enumerate} \item[i)] In the original WKB applying for the spectral problems in semi-classical scale (see \cite{MJ99} for the Schr\"{o}dinger operator or \cite{BNRVN20} for the magnetic Laplacian), the solutions of the eikonal equation and the transports equations are independent of the semi-classical parameter.
-On the other hand, our solutions depend on the parameter~$\lambda$ and all estimates established for $(\psi_{k})_{k\in[[-1,n]]}$ are necessary to be uniform in $\lambda$.
-This makes the present analysis considerably more demanding.
-On the other hand, both the WKB strategies share the same scheme that the eikonal solution plays a dominant part in deciding the decay of the main problem (the problem \eqref{Mo Eq Pseudo Eigen 2} in this case). \item[ii)] The choice of the sign in the definition of $\psi_{-1}'$ will be elected by the sign of the sum $\mathrm{Im}\, V_{11} +\mathrm{Im}\, V_{22}$ at infinity and the sign of $\lambda$ (see Remark \ref{Remark sign}). \item[iii)] Since $V_{\lambda}$ is a complex-valued function, the square root appearing in \eqref{Eq Recursion} is considered as the principal branch of the square root which is defined as, for $z\in \C\setminus (-\infty,0]$,
+\begin{remark} Let us make some comments at this stage. \begin{enumerate}[i)] \item The choice of the sign in the definition of $\psi_{-1}^{(1)}$ will be determined by the sign of the sum $\mathrm{Im}\, V_{11} +\mathrm{Im}\, V_{22}$ at infinity and the sign of $\lambda$ (see Remark \ref{Remark sign}). \item Since $V_{\lambda}$ is a complex-valued function, the square root appearing in \eqref{Eq Recursion} is considered as the principal branch of the square root which is defined as, for $z\in \C\setminus (-\infty,0]$,

 This principal branch of square root is holomorphic on $\C\setminus (-\infty,0]$.
 For that reason, the range of $V_{\lambda}$ needs to stay away from $(-\infty,0]$ such that the continuity (and/or the differentiability) of $V_{\lambda}^{1/2}$ is deduced by the continuity (and/or the differentiability) of $V_{11}$ and $V_{22}$.
 By writing $\lambda:= \alpha+i\beta$ ($\alpha,\beta\in\R$), this will be ensured if, by simple argument of product of two complex numbers,